dmulholl/syntext/readme.md

         block content
         ...

-It also includes out of the box support for document metadata, tables, tables-of-contents, syntax highlighting, and footnotes.
+It also includes out of the box support for document metadata, tables, tables-of-contents, definition lists, syntax highlighting, and footnotes.

 See the module's [documentation](http://pythonhosted.org/syntex/) for further details.